GaloyMoney/blink/quickstart/README.md

 # synchronize vendor folder
 vendir sync

-# set HOST_PROJECT_PATH to your environment. we're using direnv here.
+# set HOST_PROJECT_PATH to your environment. we can use direnv here to automatically load the environment variable
 echo 'export HOST_PROJECT_PATH="$(pwd)"' >> .envrc
 direnv allow